bdague324/Training-model/README.md

 ## Second instance

-This instance is used as the "front end".
-We need to install Apache & httpd.
+This instance is a webserver (web app) used as the "front end".
+We will need to:
+* install the webserver,
+* deploy the files in the right place,
+* install Apache server & httpd.
+* test if it works.

 ```
 sudo apt-get update
 sudo apt-get install yum